gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 structure, changing the function signature of all checkpoint-related functions, and write a corresponding low-level routine interacting with the XDR library.

-**The MdModule approach:** To allow for modules to write checkpoints, the legacy checkpoint was extended by a KVTree.
+**The MDModule approach:** To allow for modules to write checkpoints, the legacy checkpoint was extended by a KVTree.
 When writing to checkpoint, this tree gets filled (via callbacks) by the single modules, and then serialized.
 When reading, the KVTree gets deserialized, and then distributed to the modules which can read